airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 parameters after a function call returns.

 The next instruction moves *%eax* to *%ebx*.
 What's in *%eax*?
-It is `factorial`'s return valuereturn value.
+It is `factorial`'s return value.
 In our case, it is the value of the factorial function.
 With 4 as our parameter, 24 should be our return value.
 Remember, return values are always stored in *%eax*.
 We want to return this value as the status code to the operating system.
 However, Linux requires that the program's exit status be stored in *%ebx*, not